RedisLabs/redislabs-docs/content/rs/security/logging/_index.md

 {{< note >}}
 For large scale deployments, it may be nessesary to rotate logs at quicker intervals, such as hourly.
 This can be done through a cronjob or external vendor solutions.
 {{< /note >}}

+## Setting Log Timestamps

+Redis Enterprise allows you to configure log timestamps.
+To configure log timestamps:

+1. In **Settings** > **General** navigate to the timezone section.
+1. Select the timezone for the logs based on your location